ArvindBP/Zatts2/README.md

-# Zatts2
+# ZATSSS
-zatts chat application
+Creating the one and only ZATSSS application